duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

     HTML
   end

-  # you can create single line from it
+  # you can create single line from it, in rails use HEREDOC.squish
   sql = <<-SQL.gsub("\n", ' ').squish
     SELECT MIN(u.popularity)
     FROM users u